-Pulsatile tinnitus is a medical condition where you hear a noise or sound from your body that is synchronized with your heartbeat.
-In this article, we will cover symptoms, potential causes, and various treatments of the pulsatile tinnitus sound.
+Pulsatile tinnitus is a medical condition where you hear a noise or sound from your body that is synchronized with your heartbeat and cardiovascular system.
+Thus, pulsatile tinnitus is not always caused in the ear.
+This article will cover the symptoms, potential causes, and possible treatments for pulsatile tinnitus.

 Where Does Pulsatile Tinnitus Come From?